Please use onlione registration form to register.

 When can we start in-car lessons?

-We have resumed in-car teaching.
-For BDE course students, please connect with your in-car instructor or the school if you haven't been contacted.
+For BDE course students, please connect with your in-car instructor or the school if you haven't started your car lessons.

 Online Classroom Portion

-Our onine portion of the Beginner Driver Education is offered asynchronously and managed by a Learning Managment System.
+Our online portion of the Beginner Driver Education is offered asynchronously and managed by a Learning Managment System.
 To register online, please use this link: online registration.

 As I wrote in FB for this school: Honestly, this is the best driving TEACHING experience I ever had; I had two other driving schools in London about 10 lessons each; those school's instructors were there to witness my driving NOT teaching.
 I actually learned how to drive CORRECTLY, not just drive without any guidance.
 I could see that the owner of this school, he is trying to be as responsible as it can even risking some loss of money(lesson time) to teach his students proper driving (I learned from the owner of the school; I am not so sure other instructors might be as great teacher as the owner, might be or might not be).
 With two prior school's teaching, I failed my g2 test by horrible mark.
 With this school, my drive examiner even commented said at the end, "You really know what you are doing while you drive."
 Worth every penny.